tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 ### Dependencies
 - node, npm

   We will be installing all of our necessary node modules into the local project.
-You may also install globally, however you may want to keep it local, because these languages and tools change very fast compared to most tech stacks.
-You can track the next [ethereum/solidity updates](https://github.com/ethereum/solidity/projects) are scheduled.
+You may also install globally, however you may want to keep these local because these languages and tools change pretty fast compared to most tech stacks.
+You can track the next [ethereum/solidity updates](https://github.com/ethereum/solidity/projects)(including breaking changes) are scheduled.

 # Truffle Initialization
 1. Create a new directory to contain your truffle project.

         mkdir MyFirstTruffleProject && cd MyFirstTruffleProject

 2. Initialize your project with `package.json` file.
 You can use other versions of node, but we recommend you use the latest.
-This article is written with the versions specified below.
+This article is written with Node version **11.6**

         {
           "name": "my-first-truffle-project",
           "version": "0.0.1",
           "engines": {
-            "node": "11.6.x",
+            "node": "11.6.x"
-            "npm": "6.5.x"
           }
         }